bclehmann/lesser/README.md

 ## Features I'd like to add

-- Paging one line at a time is a little slow, this should probably support PgUp/PgDn
 - Support opening files, rather than just using STDIN.
 This could probably address the Powershell issue above
 - Regex search
 - Rewriting the whole screen on every change is probably not ideal from a performance perspective.
 But I don't yet know if it'll be a big problem